The Coriolis flow meter principle of operation

 What is the Coriolis effect?

 Already know all about the Coriolis effect?
-Skip directly to “What does this have to do with mass flow?” to learn about the operating principle behind Coriolis flow meters.
+Skip directly to “What does this have to do with mass flow?” to learn about the Coriolis flow meter principle of operation.

 You may have heard of the Coriolis effect, a term commonly used to explain why hurricanes, tornadoes, and typhoons spin counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.
 Behind this phenomenon is the Coriolis force, a fictitious force responsible for the apparent deflection of an object moving within a rotating frame of reference.
 In the weather example, air traveling through the atmosphere is directed to either the right or left (depending on the hemisphere) and determines the spin direction of weather bodies.